alex-gillard/eternalblue-splunk-lab/README.md

 ## Lab Architecture

 ![Network Topology Diagram](https://github.com/user-attachments/assets/7a544c3c-9e68-4a91-ba29-00d3796e7407)
 > **Figure 1:** *Logical network diagram of the isolated lab environment (192.168.1.0/24).
-The red path indicates the MS17-010 exploitation traffic, while the blue path represents the telemetry flow from the Windows 7 Universal Forwarder to the Splunk SIEM.*
+The red path indicates the MS17-010 exploitation traffic, while the green path represents the telemetry flow from the Windows 7 Universal Forwarder to the Splunk SIEM.*

 ### Skills Learned